Alokkush/property-expert/README.md

 - **Recent Properties Table**: List of recently added properties with owner information

 ### Access
-- Admin access is granted to users with specific emails:
+- Admin access is granted to users with the specific email:
-  - admin@propertyexpert.com
-  - alokkushwaha78600@gmail.com
   - admin@gmail.com (Note: Use a strong, unique password as "admin123" is commonly compromised)
 - The admin button only appears for authenticated admin users
 - Non-admin users attempting to access the dashboard directly will be redirected to the home page